Containers and Pots

 Flowering Stage: Firstly, avoid changing pots during the flowering stage but you can change pots one week before transitioning to the flowering stage.
 Space for root expansion becomes even more critical as the plant’s nutrient and water needs increase to support the development of large buds.
 Most growers opt for even larger pots, ranging from 7 to 10 gallons or more, depending on the expected size of the mature plant and the length of the flowering period.
 These larger pots accommodate the increased root mass and help prevent nutritional deficiencies during the bloom phase.

-Recommended Sizes for Different Stages of Growth
+Recommended Sizes for Different Stages of Growth:

 • Seedlings/Clones: 1-2 gallon pots